gurveer6123-coder/Azure-Administration-Lab/README.md

 `Azure-Admin-Lab`

-was used to organize all resources created during the project.
+was used to organize the Azure resources created during the project.

-Azure Resource Groups provide a logical container for resources and simplify:
+Azure Resource Groups provide a logical container for managing related Azure resources.

+They help administrators with:

 - Resource organization
 - Permissions